piotrek1555/Azure-Fundamentals-Workshops/Instructions/03-Azure-functions/6- blob-triggered-azure-function/6-blob-triggered-azure-function.md

     | Path                       | **medium/md-{name}**    |
     | Storage account connection | **AzureWebJobsStorage** |

-2. To make it possible to resize images, we need to use external library `SixLabors.ImageResize`, you can add it by uploading the `function.proj` file to the Function.
+2. To make it possible to resize images, we need to use external library, for example the `SixLabors.ImageResize`, you can add it by uploading the `function.proj` file to the Function.
 Navigate to **Code + test** tab, hit upload button, and search in instruction for this exercise file `function.proj`
     ![function-app-upload-function-proj-file](/assets/function-app-upload-function-proj-file.PNG)

 3. Switch to `function.proj` file, by expanding the dropdown list in the bradcrumbs